We get a quick taste of Mahindra’s new mini truck- the Bolero Maxx City Pickup

 Drive Impressions And Profit Prospects

 Bolero Maxx’s 195 Nm is the highest torque in its segment.
-GVW being 2825 kg, the truck has 1.3 ton payload capacity.
+GVW being 2825 kg, the truck has 1.3-ton payload capacity.
 Thus 195 Nm would even sound good.
 But it feels much better in real- the reason being the delivery.
-The engine is tuned in such a way that the peak torque can be accessed from very low rpms.
+The engine is tuned so that the peak torque can be accessed from very low rpms.
 Roughly speaking, you get to enjoy the tug from 1500 odd rpms!

 The next big thing could be the refinement.
-The 4 cylinder engine feels almost neat with its vibrations and overall behavior- going by CV standards.
+The 4-cylinder engine feels almost neat with its vibrations and overall behaviour- going by CV standards.
 The driver doesn’t get to endure much physical undulance that could possibly lead to fatigue.
 This would translate to more up-time and more number of trips.

 The engine is claimed to offer mileage figures of 17.2 kpl.
-(We were not able to test this though) Also, the service intervals here are 20,000 kilometers, instead of the usual 10,000 km.
-First service would come at 10k, post which every service would be done at intervals of 20k kilometers.
-Both these would reduce operating costs (of fuel and of maintenance) and with the good load carrying capacity in place, the profits could shoot up.
+(We were not able to test this though) Also, the service intervals here are 20,000 kilometres, instead of the usual 10,000 km.
+The first service would come at 10k, post which every service would be done at intervals of 20k kilometres.
+Both these would reduce operating costs (of fuel and of maintenance) and with the good load-carrying capacity in place, the profits could shoot up.

 ALSO READ: Ashok Leyland Bada Dost Review: Ek Dum Bada!